LooksRare/sdk-v2/guides/cancelOrders.md

 // Cancel order nonce 0
 const tx = await lr.cancelOrders([0]).call();

-// Wait for the transaction to be processed const receipt = await tx.wait();
+const receipt = await tx.wait();

 // Cancel order nonce 0 and 12
 const tx = await lr.cancelOrders([0, 12]).call();

-// Wait for the transaction to be processed const receipt = await tx.wait();
+const receipt = await tx.wait();
 ```